gamesbook/protograf/docs/source/customised_shapes.rst

       - *x* and *y* - different positions on the page for the upper-left corner
       - *label* - text to help identify it
-      - *hatch* - if not specified, hatches will be drawn in all directions |dash| otherwise:
+      - *hatches* - if not specified, hatches will be drawn in all directions |dash| otherwise:

         - ``n`` (North) or ``s`` (South) draws vertical lines;